lbl-srg/obc/specification/source/cdl.rst

 [For CDL, annotations are primarily used to graphically visualize block layouts, graphically visualize input and output signal connections, and to declare vendor annotations, (Sec.
-18.1 in Modelica 3.3 Specification), like to specify default value of connector as below.]
+18.1 in Modelica 3.3 Specification), such as to specify default value of connector as below.]

 CDL also uses annotations to declare default values for conditionally removable input